nojukuramu/tlcas/README.md

 # Tagalog Casual Web Corpus

 This is a pre processed data of PUSH SHIFT Release of Subreddits.
 This Includes all Philippines Subreddit available to the public.
-The data is pre processed to only include sentences with atleast 15% of tagalog words.
+The data is pre processed to only include sentences with atleast 15% (for med and higher.
+50% for small) of tagalog words.
 This include additional data from publicly released filipino stories from Wattpad
 <hr>

 ### tl-cas_med